-Raising Awareness for World Pangolin Day with Tobin the Pangolin!
+Celebrate World Pangolin Day with Tobin from The Nocturnals!

 Pangolins are the most illegally-traded animal in the world, hunted for everything from their skin, to their scales, to their meat.
 While organizations like Save Pangolins work to preserve this species, by-and-large the public seems oblivious to the pangolin plight.
 By including Tobin as a main character in the Nocturnals, I hope to raise awareness for pangolins and their endangered status.

 I’m sure you noticed pangolins are funny-looking creatures.
 What you may not know is everything is designed to help them survive.
 All of their physical features perform a specific job.
 For example, pangolins look like they wear armor.
 They have scales that are covered with keratin, the same material as our fingernails.
 Just like our fingernails, the keratin on a pangolin forms a hard, protective shell.
 Whenever Tobin is scared, he curls up in his scales as a way of protecting himself.

 Not only do pangolins curl up to protect themselves, they also spray a foul smell to ward off predators.
 This smell comes from the scent glands at the end of their tails.
 Remember when Bismark the sugar glider complained about how stinky Tobin was when they first met?
 That was because Tobin sprayed his odor when Bismark startled him.
 In The Mysterious Abductions, Tobin explains to Cora the wombat that when he’s afraid, he sprays an unpleasant smell from his scent glands.
 This reaction helps deter whatever scares him.
 Sometimes, Tobin is embarrassed by his bad smell, but he shouldn’t be!
 Spraying that odor helps him survive.